miriamtocino/share-is-evolve/README.md

 # emptys the build cache
 gulp clear-cache

-# makes a build into the dis folder
+# makes a build into the dist folder
 gulp build
 ```